The Future of Law Who will provide legal services?

 Sites like LegalZoom and RocketLawyer have become major legal services players, selling standard forms and documents that are customized for a client.
 Some sites offer pre-fab work product that is ready for client use “as is.”
 There are many sites with self-help information and many Q&A sites (e.g., Quora) where you can directly ask a lawyer questions.
 You can talk to a lawyer in real time and be billed by the minute on your credit card on Ingenio.
-Other sites offer lawyers the opportunity to bid on matters or work that potential clients have posted.
-Cybersettle is a consumer settlement and payment site that has, without lawyer involvement, facilitated the settlement of almost $2 billion in claim-based transactions for insurance companies, Fortune 500 corporations, and municipalities.

 The services offered by these types of sites are usually significantly cheaper than comparable services offered by lawyers, and in some cases are free.
 They have transformed many common types of personal or consumer legal work into low price, low margin and high volume commodity legal services.
 Many of these sites are monetized, at least in part, by being a source of referrals for lawyers (this raises ethics issues in many jurisdictions), and in some cases non-lawyers, that own or participate on them.